mysteriumnetwork/docs/docs/user-guide/postinstall.md

 ![image](discovery/discovery.jpeg)

 You just need to double click on the device icon to open the UI in the default browser.

+> Note: Network discovery should be enabled in your Windows.

 ### Using a Mac OS system for accessing Mysterium Node with UI